IBM-ITOAdev/logstash-input-dynatrace_apm/README.md

 Test has been done on Logstash 2.2.0.

+(check the non-IBM JRE version -- TBD)

 # dynatrace_apm_rest.rb

 This plugin queries Dynatrace APM REST interface for its monitoring metrics (in XML).
-Here are the links to the online documentation: https://community.dynatrace.com/community/pages/viewpage.action?pageId=196642651#DashboardsandReporting%28REST%29-GenerateaDashboardReport
+Here is the link to the online documentation: https://community.dynatrace.com/community/pages/viewpage.action?pageId=196642651#DashboardsandReporting%28REST%29-GenerateaDashboardReport

 ## Input